Phnom Penh stampede: Reaction

 Cambodian Prime Minister Hun Sen said that "with this miserable event, I would like to share my condolences with my compatriots and the family members of the victims."
-He ordered an inquiry to be conducted in response to the incident, and declared 25 November to be a day of mourning.
-The government said that the investigation would be conducted by a special committee that would take evidence and testimony from witnesses to the incident.
-The preliminary reports of the investigation, released on 24 November, said that the stampede had been triggered by the swaying of the bridge, which had caused panic among many of those on it.
+He ordered an inquiry to be conducted and declared 25 November to be a day of mourning.
+The investigation was conducted by a special committee collecting witness testimony.
+Preliminary reports released on 24 November stated that the incident had been triggered by the swaying of the bridge, which caused panic.

-The government said that it would pay five million riel, or US$]1,250, to the families of each of the dead, as well as paying a million riel ($250) to each of the injured.
-On 24 November, the government announced it planned to construct a stupa as a memorial to those killed in the incident.
+The government said it would pay five million riel (US$1,250) to the families of each of the dead and a million riel ($250) to each of the injured.
+On 24 November, the government announced plans to construct a stupa as a memorial to those killed.

-On 23 November, the day after the incident, around 500 Buddhist monks visited the site of the stampede to chant prayers for those who had died.
+On 23 November, the day after the incident, around 500 Buddhist monks visited the site to chant prayers for the dead.